Connected and automated vehicles

 sharp turn sign

-Roadway-departure crashes are a major safety issue on both
+Roadway-departure crashes are a major safety issue on

 Mobile telecommunications altering behavior, mode choice